sass-basis/basis/README.md

 ## Why it's awesome?

 * Basis isn't about a UI framework.
 Basis provides only basic frame of components.
-So you build a responsive web page quickly and easy to overwrite with your sass or css.
+So you build a responsive web page quickly and easy to overwrite with your Sass or CSS.
 * CSS architecture of Basis is [FLOCSS](https://github.com/hiloki/flocss).
 So it is possible a modular approach.
 * Basis has incorporated the concept of vertical rhythm.
 So you can be a good-balanced design.
-* Flexible grid system.
-Clean because using a flexible box.
+* Basis has many mixins.
+Usufule mixins and abstract mixin of compornents.

 ## Demo ( HTML5 Templates )
 * integrity: https://sass-basis.github.io/integrity/